patosai/crypt/README.md

 What does it support?
 ----------
 - ROT + decryption frequency analysis
-- XOR (only ASCII encryption, hex decryption)
+- XOR (ASCII encryption, hex decryption, key guessing)

 How do I run this?
 ----------